 20. So then, when you meet together in the same place, it is not to eat the Lord’s supper.

 21. For in eating, each goes ahead and eats his own supper first, and one goes hungry while another gets drunk.

-25. Likewise, after supper, he also took the cup, saying, “This cup, with my blood, is the new covenant; do this, as often as you drink it, in remembrance of me.”
+25. Likewise, after supper he also took the cup, saying, “This cup is the new covenant in my blood; do this, as often as you drink it, in remembrance of me.”

-26. So it is, as often as you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.
+26. So it is, as often as you eat this bread and drink this cup, you proclaim the Lord’s death until he come.

 27. Therefore, whoever eats this bread or drinks the cup of the Lord in a manner unworthy of the Lord shall be guilty of the body and blood of the Lord.

 28. Let a man examine himself; only then is he to eat of the bread and drink of the cup.

 29. For he who eats and drinks unworthily, eats and drinks condemnation to himself, not discerning the Lord’s body.

 30. Because of this, many are feeble and sick among you, and quite a few have fallen asleep.